-Energy efficiency is a key server purchasing criteria.
-After all, the amount of electricity that a server consumes has a direct effect on the organization's data center power and cooling costs.
+Energy efficiency is a key server purchasing criterion.
+The amount of electricity that a server consumes has a direct effect on the organization's data center power and cooling costs.

 Addressing server energy consumption during the purchasing and maintenance process is the best way to decide what hardware is the most efficient and can help you optimize power costs.

 When shopping for energy-efficient hardware, there are two energy certifications that you should look for: Energy Star and 80 Plus.